 03 Aug 20

-What to pack for a European Alps hike
+What to pack for the European Alps

 Generally speaking, you should pack as lightly as possible and we recommend keeping the weight under 12kg for your main luggage.
 Because of limited space available in the vehicle for luggage transfers you should only bring essential items on the trip.
 If you need to bring a bag for extra items/clothing this can be left back in Chamonix or Calalzo.